 For two years Roberto has written (in Italian) a column on translation for the web site of SIS (Servizio d’italiano scritto), a nonprofit association for the advancement of business writing in Italian established by the University of Venice.

 Tradurre is the newsletter of the Italian Language Division (ILD) of the ATA.
-From 2000 through 2006 Roberto was its editor.
-In addition to editing each issue, he has contributed the following articles:
+From 2000 through 2006 I was its editor.
+In addition to editing each issue, I contributed the following articles:

 For information on back issues or joining the ILD, go to my ILD page.